BlackMountainRain/SonarBat/README.md

 - **Host Matching**: Dispatch tasks to specific endpoints based on host characteristics and requirements.
 - **Microservice Architecture**: The service is composed of independent microservices for scalability and maintainability.
 - **Efficient and Concurrent**: Leverages Go's performance and concurrency capabilities for efficient task execution.
+- **Massive Task Support**: Sonar Bat can handle and process a large volume of tasks simultaneously, making it suitable for large-scale network operations.

 ## Installation
 (WIP)